RapidCoders/Coding-Practice/DAY_43/README.md

-# Q.1 Write a program to implement binary search on a sorted array.
-The program should take an array of integers and a target value as input, and return the index of the target value in the array.
-If the target is not present, return -1.
+# Q.1 Write a program that prints the numbers from 1 to 100.
+But for multiples of three, print "Fizz" instead of the number, and for the multiples of five, print "Buzz."
+For numbers that are multiples of both three and five, print "FizzBuzz."
 ```
 Input: [1, 2, 3, 4, 5, 6, 7, 8, 9]
 Target: 6